hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_wallpaper_with_a_repeating_pattern_of_abstract_sha_48628035-073a-4ba2-bf38-d3a6f4865319-0_2.content.md

 <!--font:Poppins-->

-# Cyberpunk-Inspired Desktop Background for a Futuristic Workspace
+# Cyberpunk Desktop Background for Futuristic Workspace

 Get ready to take your digital workspace to the next level with our latest desktop background design.
 Featuring a repeating pattern of abstract shapes inspired by computer viruses and malware, this sleek and edgy design is set against a dark black background, perfect for those who want to add a touch of cyberpunk aesthetics to their desktop.